areknow/battle-arena-dream-loop/README.md

 +-------+

 You roll a 4.
-You are battling against the Thirsty Amaranth Stork.
+You are battling against the Worried Coral Monkey.
 The enemy backs away; the user’s stamina increases by 1.

 +------------------+----+